-July 2, 2017: writer and editor Nav Nagra joins me to talk about her upcoming Migration issue with Room Magazine.
+Writer and editor Nav Nagra joins me to talk about her upcoming Migration issue with Room Magazine.
+Listen here!

 Jordan Weir from Feminist Book Club wrote a new review for PEDAL and it’s pretty great.
 “It will shock you at first, but it’s worth it.”
 Check it out here.

 Shazia Hafiz Ramji is the new poetry editor for PRISM International and has just won the 2017 Robert Kroetsch for Innovative Poetry.
 Her poetry chapbook Prosopopoeia is available with Anstruther Press, and her full-length collection Port of Being will be out next year.
 We chatted about addiction, depression, writing and UBC.
 Listen.

 As a Visiting Fellow for the Kuldip Gill Writing Fellowship, I returned to the University of the Fraser Valley and spoke to Trevor Carolan’s class about the fine line between fiction and fact.